 4. Medication Drugs

 Taking diabetic drugs is the least preferred method and should only be used as a last resort!
+And, should only be a temporary solution.

 Unfortunately, many of us choose drugs as our first option because drugs are convenient, and we mistakenly believe that the drugs give us a free pass such that we can continue to stuff our mouths with the junk food that's killing us.